-Some dog groomers are also the ones who schedule the appointments, reporting any issues or assessments for the dog if they notice any health problems.
+Some dog groomers also schedule the appointments, reporting any issues or assessments for the dog if they notice any health problems.
 They also clean and sanitize the shears and combs they used in the process.

-Oftentimes, grooming salons require the pet owners to present proof of vaccinations before they accept the dog.
-Therefore, if you accept a fully vaccinated and healthy dog, you should be very careful in grooming them.
+Frequently, grooming salons require the pet owners to present proof of vaccinations before they accept the dog.
+Therefore, if you get a fully vaccinated and healthy dog, you should be very careful in grooming them.
 Avoid any incidents like scratches during the process.
 The pet owners surely don’t want to get their beloved pet getting hurt or sick just because they entrusted their pet to you.

 How to Become a Dog Groomer?

-Unlike other types of jobs, becoming a dog groomer doesn’t require a college degree.
+Unlike other jobs, becoming a dog groomer doesn’t require a college degree.
 Here are the most common requirements for you to become a dog groomer:

 - You must have a High School diploma – You can make your passion for taking care of dogs become your source of income.
-It doesn’t matter even if you were not able to go to college.
+It doesn’t matter, even if you could not go to college.
 You can still have a decent job with your high school diploma and pet grooming training.

-- You need to undergo training – To start becoming a dog groomer, you must start first as an apprentice or get experience through on-the-job training.
-Furthermore, you should learn how to bathe, clip the nails, and trim the fur under the supervision of your superiors.
+- You need to undergo training – To start becoming a dog groomer, you must begin to first as an apprentice or get experience through on-the-job training.
+Furthermore, it would help if you learned how to bathe, clip the nails, and trim the fur under the supervision of your superiors.
 But if you wish to be a professional dog groomer.
 You need to undergo more intensive training and get certified.
 Also, having Professional Pet Care Insurance is a must if you want to stay secure while doing this job.